beurar/Viceroys-STALKER-ALife/README.md

 * Systems rely on **fn_hasPlayersNearby.sqf** so habitats sleep and despawn when players are farther than the configured nearby range (default 1500m).
 * Habitats now spawn empty and gain one mutant each habitat cycle when no players are nearby.
 * Player proximity is checked continuously by default via `VSA_proximityCheckInterval`.
+* A grid-based proximity system activates habitats only when their map square is within range of any player.
 * Habitat updates run on their own timer via `VSA_habitatCheckInterval`.
 * Habitat and herd counts update immediately when mutants are killed.
 * Habitat placement now selects random buildings, forests and swamps with weighted preferences.